readyapi/cligenius/docs/tutorial/progressbar.md

 The progress bar is generated from the length of the iterable (e.g. the list of users).

-But if the length is not available (for example, with something that fetches a new user from a web API each time) you can pass an explicit `length` to `types.progressbar()`.
+But if the length is not available (for example, with something that fetches a new user from a web API each time) you can pass an explicit `length` to `cligenius.progressbar()`.

 ```Python hl_lines="14"
 {!../docs_src/progressbar/tutorial004.py!}